MohammadOshkooh/Snake/README.md

 # Snake Game

-A simple Snake game implemented in Python.
+A simple Snake game implemented in Python and c.
 The game features different items that affect the snake's health, score, and speed.
 It includes three different modes of gameplay.

 ## Game Rules